Please read the following information regarding CE requirements:

 Credits for Educators: State Department of Education:

 PIRI is able to provide credits that qualify for the education departments in most states and are accepted by most districts.
-You may wish to check whether your state's Department of Education requires special approved provider status.
-PIRI is a specifically approved provider in the Departments of Education in the states of TX and CT.
+You may wish to check whether your state's Department of Education requires a special approved provider status.
+PIRI is a specifically approved provider in the Departments of Education in the states of CT, TX, GA, and NY.